-- □ No software and no digital media needed. - □ Materials: scarfs and/or sports wraps (no strings those will hurt!) - Coloured adhesive tape or rope (to strip the finish line) - Big room but we recommend to do it on a lawn (to make sure students won't hurt themselves if they fall down)
+☐ Materials: scarfs and/or sports wraps (no strings - those will hurt!)

+☐ Coloured adhesive tape or rope (to strip the finish line)

+Big room - but we recommend to do it on a lawn (to make sure students won't hurt themselves if they fall down)

-Learning objectives:No skills needed in advance, since the aim is to collaborate and therefore share skills and experiences.
+Learning objectives: No skills needed in advance, since the aim is to collaborate and therefore share skills and experiences.

-For target group 1, the scenario will be set in the first week of school during the so called "IceBreaker Days".
-Depending on the class size and on students' collaborative and communicative competencies, the activity will need 40 to 60 minutes.
+For tai gs and Timeplan: rget group 1, the scenario will be set in the first week of school during the so "IceBreaker Days".
+Depending on the class size and on students' collaborative

+ommunicative competencies, the activity will need 40 to 60 minutes.

-For target group 2, the activity should be set one week before the class spokesperson will be elected.
-The activity will be organized by the class teacher and is therefore not depending on teaching subjects.
+get group 2, the activity should be set one week before the class spokesperson

+elected.
+The activity will be organized by the class teacher and is therefore not

+ding on teaching subjects.

+Timep lan:

-- □ Introduction: 5 mins
+Introduction: 5 mins

-- D Binding each other together in couples: 3 mins
+Binding each other together in couples: 3 mins

-- □ Couple-run: 2 mins
+Couple-run: 2 mins

-- □ Binding two couples together: 3 mins
+Binding two couples together: 3 mins

-- Double couple-run: 2 mins
+Double couple-run: 2 mins

-- Binding an 8 students-line together (occasionally with the help of the teacher):
+Binding an 8 students-line together (occasionally with the help of the teacher): 5 mins

-5 mins

-- 8 students-run: 5 mins
+8 students-run: 5 mins

-- Binding a 16 students-line together (occasionally with the help of the teacher):
+Binding a 16 students-line together (occasionally with the help of the teacher): 5 mins

-5 mins

-- □ 16 students-run: 7 mins
+16 students-run: 7 mins

-- Binding the whole class together (occasionally with the help of the teacher): 5 mins
+Binding the whole class together (occasionally with the help of the teacher): 5 mins

-- □ Whole class-run: 15 mins
+Whole class-run: 15 mins

-Evaluation tools: Reflection and group discussion.
-Additionally, an anonymous questionnaire might be helpful.
+ation tools: Reflection and group discussion.
+Additionally, an anonymous onnaire might be helpful.

+How did you feel during the activity?

+What was your role (active/passive)?

+Have you been able to express your ideas?

+Have your ideas have been heard?

+How did you feel when your ideas were heard/not heard?

+Who were the leading persons in your teams?

+Have these persons been leaders in other situations as well?

+·